devops329/devops/instruction/grafanaK6/grafanaK6.md

 This is a great example of a small team doing what they love, building something useful, and making a good living in the process.

+> [!NOTE]
+>
+> Fun fact: The creators of K6 actually had a pet alligator in the office.

 ## An example run

 The following results are based upon a load test against the JWT Pizza application that simulates a simple login, look at the menu, and purchase a pizza scenario.
 K6 generates an impressive amount of metrics and visualizations that help to understand how well the application responded to the simulated load.
 The following graph shows 10 concurrent virtual users (VU), making a maximum of 3.33 requests per second, with an average 95th percentile response time of 118ms.